jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 * I add an `import statement`_ at the top of ``test_person.py`` to use random values in the tests

   ..
-TIP:: I like to arrange my `import statements`_ alphabetically
+TIP:: I like to arrange `import statements`_ alphabetically

   .. code-block:: python
     :lineno-start: 4